 With just 2 weeks in Spain, I recommend focusing on Southern Spain.
 By allotting one day each for flights coming and going, even Americans with limited vacation time can enjoy a satisfying dip into this beautiful country.

 Here’s what I recommend as the best Spain itinerary for first-timers: Spend two weeks in Andalusia.
+And if you’d like to avoid soaring temps mid-summer, remember that it’s also one of Europe’s best places to visit in fall!

 - 2 Week Spain Itinerary